For businesses & organisations

 Examples:

 I don't give you a new org chart, process documentation, or KPI dashboard.
-I help you redesign the CONDITIONS underneath those surface structures.
-The implicit agreements, the decision-making architecture, the feedback loops, the power dynamics, the incentive structures, so new patterns can actually establish and hold.
+I help you redesign the conditions underneath those surface structures.
+The implicit agreements, the decision-making processes, the feedback loops, the power dynamics, the incentive structures - so new patterns can actually establish and hold.

 Systems change, not people trying harder within broken systems.